nicksiv/jitterbug/content/blog/software.md

 ## Utilities

 * [Ventoy](https://www.ventoy.net)
-	A multi boot USB creation tool, supported by most OS types.
+	> A multi boot USB creation tool, supported by most OS types.

 * [MDWiki](https://dynalon.github.io/mdwiki/)
-	MDWiki is a very good and fast solution to view a folder of markdown documents in a browser as a web page.
+	> A very good and fast solution to view a folder of markdown documents in a browser as a web page.
 The only limitation I've found so far is that you can't have wiki links (like Vimwiki) because they won't work.